Simon-Brandt/ShellArgparser/README.md

 - Trailing positional arguments must be delimited with `--` since the argparser aggregates all values after option names to them, as design decision.
 - Intermixing positional and keyword arguments can be emulated by using the positional arguments delimiter `++`.
 True intermixing is yet disabled as design decision.

+### 4.3.
+Summary

+When comparing the different approaches to command-line parsing, it is apparent that&mdash;as expected&mdash;the more recent parsers have a larger set of features.
+While the Bash-builtin `getopts` parser comprises only minimal functionality (not even long options), it is the only one that implements the POSIX standard.
+A slightly greater number of features comes with GNU `getopt`, like long options and the ability to abbreviate them.

+Later parsers as shFlags and especially docopts implement far more sophisticated functionality, like default values, mandatory options, or even an auto-generated help message.
+Still, they lack, *e.g.*, choice values or the ability to localize messages.

+Most of the argparser's features are inspired by the Python [`argparse`](https://docs.python.org/3/library/argparse.html "python.org &rightarrow; Python documentation &rightarrow; argparse module") module, with extensions like the `++` positional arguments delimiter or the ability to negate and invert flags.
+This renders the argparser far more powerful than even docopts, while at the same time trying to be more user-friendly.

+This is especially noticeable for error messages when building the command line, where the argparser gives detailled error messages instead of a generic text that just states that something failed.
+Further, the docopt(s) specification is rather complex, requiring elaborate comprehension on how to write the help message.
+The argparser, in contrast, aims at a clearer user interface even for the programmer, by requiring a tabular arguments definition with optional headers.

+Further, the development of shFlags and docopts seemingly have stalled, with no release or even commit for years.
+This renders it unlikely that these libraries will implement additional functionality, increasing the potential use for the argparser.

+Finally, the argparser is extensively documented, unlike the other tools relying on a brief readme or man page.
+This hopefully makes the transition to the argparser&mdash;if deemed useful at all&mdash;easier.

 ## 5. Reference